-The Explorer will only set you back $60.
+The Explorer won't set you back much cash.
 It's far and away one of the most affordable options out there.
 While it is cheap, it doesn't have the best performance but works as a daily commuter or for general use.
 Overall, there are better, high-value options out there, but if the price is what you care about most, consider this a great option.

 The Dakine Explorer is a large and comfortable bag designed to be a school bag.
 Don't let the name fool you; we think the Explorer is best suited for college students on a budget.
 That said, its single, large compartment makes it versatile, and the straps are comfortable enough to carry heavy loads.

 Ad-free.
 Influence-free.
 Powered by Testing.